 - 100 g minced pork/beef, 3.5oz

-- 1 tbsp minced Ya Cai, or Zha Cai (see note 1)
+- 1 tablespoon minced Ya Cai, or Zha Cai (see note 1)

 - 1 pinch dried chilli flakes

-- 2 tsp sweet bean sauce, aka Tian Mian Jiang (see note 2)
+- 2 teaspoon sweet bean sauce, aka Tian Mian Jiang (see note 2)

 Noodles & vegetable